BrittanyGates/Click-Go-Lotto/README.md

 ## Version History

-* Latest release notes as of 12/25
+* Latest release notes as of late December 2024.
     * Consolidated all the individual modules for each game into one module.
     * Added type annotations to all the functions and variables.
     * Added a gitignore file.